WillGzz/SchoolDatabase/README.md

 # SchoolDatabase

-The file that uses all other classes is Menu
+The menu file is the actual database that makes use of all the other classes.